52 Reasons Why

 But.
 I already know why meditation is such a powerful and profound practice .. because I have my own data from 30+ years of meditation.

-I do try however to keep abreast of the research and media interest in meditation and mindfulness, and this year – 2021 – I have committed to reviewing more of the many papers that pass through my inbox, and I thought I would share some of the top reasons to meditate in a new weekly post
+However, I do try to keep abreast of the research and media interest in meditation and mindfulness, and this year – 2021 – I have committed to reviewing more of the many papers that pass through my inbox, and I thought I would share some of the top reasons to meditate in a new weekly post ..

 52 REASONS WHY ..
 YOU SHOULD MEDITATE

-One of the most common reasons that people seek out meditation – is for stress reduction.
-A 2012 study by Lifeline Australia found that 91% of adult Australians identified stress in one key area of their life, and 41% had experienced unhealthy level of stress in their life.
-In the US 75%-90% of all doctor’s office visits are for stress-related ailments and complaints.
+A 2012 study by Lifeline Australia found that 91% of adult Australians identified stress in one key area of their life, and 41% had experienced an unhealthy level of stress in their life.
+And, in the United States it is currently claimed that 75%-90% of all doctor’s office visits are for stress-related ailments and complaints.

 #1 To Reduce Stress